European University Foundation - Campus Europae: Establishment

-At the end of 2003 the Rectors’ Council elected the first president and secretary general, respectively Prof. Noel Whelan and Prof. Christoph Ehmann.
+At the end of 2003 the Rectors’ Council elected the first president and secretary general, respectively Noel Whelan and Christoph Ehmann.
 Shortly after, in 2004, the first experimental student exchanges took place and a new secretariat was put in place.
 Also in 2004 the Campus Europae Student Council (now Club d’Europe) was created, consisting of student representatives from each member universities.
 It has since played an integral role in the Campus Europae network.